 Overview

-This article explains how to interpret the Depth Accuracy gauge and R² Valid scatter plot on your Prediction Map.
+This article explains how to interpret the Depth Accuracy (R²) gauge and Real vs Predicted scatter plot on your Prediction Map.
 These outputs help you evaluate how well the model predicts the vertical position of mineralized targets, and what to do if results are not reliable.

 Depth Accuracy Gauge